gushme5/NFe-DestSync/README.txt

 ## Important Privacy Notice

-This repository is designed to be public-safe.
+This repository is intended to be safe for public sharing.

 Do not commit private or real company data, such as: